requirejs/requirejs/docs/api.md

         }
     });

-Notice that an object literal with a property of "root" as given as the only dependency for this module.
+An object literal with a property of "root" defines this module.
 That is all you have to do to set the stage for later localization (l10n) work.

 You can then use the above module in another module, say, in a my/lamps.js file: